 After your surgery adequate nutrition is necessary to improve the healing process.
 Here at the Institute of Spinal Disorders we take this very seriously and recommend that you follow a nutritional program that promotes the healing process after a spinal fusion.Dr.
 Myles Nutrition at Institute of Spinal Disorders

 We recommend protein intake to be increased to 1.5 grams per kilogram.
-In order to determine how many kilograms of protein your body needs you must take your weight and divided by 2.2 which will give you your weight in kilograms.
-The multiply your weight in kilograms by 1.5.
-The spinal number will be the mammograms necessary per day for example 150 pounds person divides his weight by 2.2 which equals 68.1.
-A 68.1 kg is now multiply by 1.5 g of protein which equals 102 g of protein that should be consumed per day.
+In order to determine how many kilograms of protein your body needs you must take your weight then divided by 2.2 which will give you your weight in kilograms.
+Then multiply your weight in kilograms by 1.5.
+The final number will be the milligrams necessary per day for example, a 150 pound person divides his/her weight by 2.2 which equals 68.1.
+A 68.1 kg is now multiplied by 1.5 g of protein which equals 102 g of protein that should be consumed per day.
 Sources rich in protein include lean unprocessed beef, pork, chicken, fish, eggs, yogurt, beans, Cheese, and tofu.
 You should avoid highly processed foods which contain high amounts of salt, fat, and calories.

 In order to obtain the appropriate amount of protein we recommend 5-6 small protein rich meals per day along with some form of protein supplementation.
 We generally recommend a protein shake twice a day to supplement the small protein rich meals.On our Herbalife website we have listed multiple recipes which create a variety of flavors for the protein shakes.